ninaathma/cs460/README.md

 # cs460
-term projects from cs460: intro to database systems.
+term project from cs460: intro to database systems.